Garth Brooks: 2018–2025: Stadium Tour, residency, and other ventures

 Brooks released his most recent album, Fun, on November 20, 2020.

 On January 20, 2021, Brooks performed "Amazing Grace" at the inauguration of Joe Biden.
 He said his performance was an opportunity "to serve" and is a "statement of unity."

 On April 30, 2022, Brooks performed in Tiger Stadium on the campus of Louisiana State University in Baton Rouge, Louisiana.
 When he performed his signature hit "Callin' Baton Rouge," he became the second person, after LSU quarterback Tommy Hodson, to excite the crowd to a degree that the noise level registered on the university's seismograph – registering as an earthquake caused by excited fans.

 On November 14, 2022, Brooks announced his second concert residency, Garth Brooks/Plus ONE, at The Colosseum at Caesars Palace in Las Vegas.
 He released his most recent album, Time Traveler, in November 2023.

 On November 24, 2023, Brooks headlined an Amazon Music Live concert special, Garth Brooks: Dive Bar Concert.
 The concert took place at Brooks' Nashville bar Friends in Low Places Bar & Honky-Tonk.

-On January 9, 2025, Brooks along with his wife Trisha Yearwood performed the John Lennon song "Imagine" at the state funeral for former President Jimmy Carter at the Washington National Cathedral in Washington, D.C.
+On January 9, 2025, Brooks, along with his wife Trisha Yearwood, performed the John Lennon song "Imagine" at the state funeral for former President Jimmy Carter, at the Washington National Cathedral in Washington, D.C.

+2026–present: The Blame It All On My Roots Tour

+On August 20, 2026, Brooks launched The Blame It All On My Roots Tour.
+Organized to coincide with the thirtieth anniversary of his 1996–1998 World Tour, the production was developed to bring back key visual and structural elements from that era.